lexcao/lexcao.github.io/_posts/2019-11-07-choose-english-name.md

 # Introduction

-I am 曹历鑫, Lixin Cao in Chinese Pinyin.
+I am Lixin Cao in Chinese Pinyin.
 I was finding a way to give myself an English name, then I found a post, [*How to choose an English name*](http://www.pgbovine.net/choosing-english-name.htm), which gives an useful method for choosing an English name, by which I made a program to help choose an English name.

 You can try it [*here*](https://lexcao.github.io/English-name-picker).